 Some of the most common reasons why cancer patients take cannabis are to:

-Glaucoma is a common eye condition which affects around three million Americans.
-Glaucoma occurs when there is a build up of intraocular pressure causing damage if left untreated.
-Glaucoma can cause permanent blindness in some cases, but also has a host of other symptoms, which can be seen below:
+Glaucoma is a common eye condition that affects around three million Americans.
+Approximately 90% of people with glaucoma are aged 40+.
+It occurs when there is a build-up of intraocular pressure causing damage if left untreated.
+Glaucoma can cause permanent blindness in some cases but also has a host of other symptoms, such as:

 - Pain behind the eyes

-- Sudden loss of vision or disturbed vision
+- Sudden loss of vision or disturbed/blurred vision

 - Red eyes

-When consumed sublingually rather than through smoking, research has shown that cannabis can actually reduce intraocular eye pressure significantly.
-This has resulted in a number of states allowing for Glaucoma to qualify as a condition for medical marijuana.
+When consumed sublingually, cannabis can reduce intraocular eye pressure significantly.
+This has resulted in several states allowing glaucoma to qualify as a condition for medical marijuana.

 Many states have approved Alzheimer’s as a qualifying condition, along with many other common degenerative diseases.

-Crohn’s disease is a condition, which affects the intestines, causing inflammation, which can lead to ulcers, and debilitating side effects.
-Some of the symptoms of Crohn’s can be seen below:
+Crohn’s disease affects the intestines, causing inflammation, leading to ulcers, and debilitating side effects.
+Some of the symptoms of Crohn’s include:

 - Bloody stools